top of page

 dranderson.mmea@gmail.com

-Dr. Anderson, an Assistant Professor and the Coordinator for Music Education at Salisbury University, MD, has 30 years of experience teaching music in PK-12 schools.
+Dr. Anderson, an Associate Professor and the Coordinator for Music Education at Salisbury University, MD, has 30 years of experience teaching music in PK-12 schools.
 Her focus areas are secondary general music, choral music education, curriculum writing, ukulele instruction, and music technology.
 Her commitment to service was rewarded with the Service Award for the Fulton School of the Humanities.
 She also performs a variety of instruments and sings with Diana Wagner, also an SU professor.

 Laura Allison - Baltimore County